byu-linux-association/ansible-workshop/README.md

 ## Setting up the local files

 ### Installing Git
+You will need Git to clone the repo.
+You could also download the source code from GitHub, but Git is an extremely useful tool.
+If you are a CS major then you will need to learn it at some point.

+### For Linux
+If you are on Linux, hopefully you know your package manager and how to install programs.

+### For Windows
+You can download it from [this link.](https://git-scm.com/downloads)

+### For MacOS
+You might already have it if you have ever installed XCode.
+If not you can download it from [this link.](https://git-scm.com/downloads)

 ### Cloning the Repository
 Make sure you can put it somewhere where you can find it.